ivanalemunioz/puppeteer-pdf-lambda-auto-deploy/README.md

 # Puppeteer AWS Lambda auto-deploy using Github actions

-This repo is created with the intention of being used as a base template for deploying a Puppeteer project to AWS Lambda using Github actions.
+This repo is created with the intention of being used as a base template for deploying an API to generate PDFs using Puppeteer with auto-deploy to AWS Lambda using Github actions.

-It converts your Puppeteer project into an API that can be invoked via HTTP requests, allowing you to run Puppeteer scripts in a serverless environment.

 # Table of Contents
 - [Features](#features)